 - Incoming and outgoing connection on port 22 for sshd.

-- Outgoing connections on ports 10799 and 10805 for Player communication with the server
+- Outgoing connections on port 443 for Player communication with the server.

 - Outgoing connections on port 21 and 80 for application fault reporting and troubleshooting purposes.

 DNS resolution should work correctly, as well as being able to ping Broadsign Server.
 For all access rules, see Network Access Rules.

 You may wish to set the sound volume level.
 To do so, execute alsamixer as the “bsp” user, which will be created to run the player, and set the volume to the right level.

 Note: You must have a Broadsign Community account to download the installers.
 If you do not have one, please contact your sales representative.
 Also, you must have administrator privileges to install the player.